Predefined Color Shemes

 April 2017: A mass honoring the victims of Father Thomas is held in Trosly, France, organized at the request and with the involvement of some of the victims.
 This mass was announced by the International Leaders to all L'Arche communities around the world.
 The homily delivered at the mass is available below.

 June 2017: The founding community of Trosly, France, more strongly impacted by these past events, launches a year-long review with the help of a psychologist.

 June 2019: L’Arche International commissions an external organization to conduct a thorough and independent inquiry in order to better understand its history, refine its work to prevent abuse and to improve its policies and procedures.

 - Letter from Patrick Fontaine and Eileen Glass - March 2015

 - Letters from Jean Vanier - May 2015 and October 2016 (the original signed letter is on the French page)

 - Homily by Mgr Pierre d'Ornellas, Eucharist for victims of Père Thomas in Trosly - April 6th 2017

 - Report on the respective roles of Jean Vanier and Père Thomas in the foundation of L'Arche - published in June 2017

 - Press release after the Arte Documentary - March 2019

-- Letter from Stephan Posner and Stacy Cates-Carney - June 2019
+- Letters from Stephan Posner and Stacy Cates-Carney - June 2019 and July 2019